jonhespeto/guides/chroot/zfs_encrypt.md

 zfs mount -a
 ```
 as a shortcut to mount everything (Ubuntu for example, uses many datasets, so it's tedious to mount them one by one).

+## If the system boots in recovery mode (for example ubuntu), mount ZFS using the password